Writing Techincal Documentation and User Manuals

 While info provides a nice hyper-text view of the world, it doesn't work well when emacs isn't around.

-HTML is a fairly universal format, but if you don't have a GUI browser, or even a text based one like lynx or links, then users not familiar with HTML syntax will have a hard time reading your pages, especially if they were auto generated and contain fluff.
+HTML is a fairly universal format, but if you don't have a GUI browser, or even a text based one like lynx or links, then users not familiar with HTML syntax will have a hard time reading your pages, especially if they were auto generated and contain decorative markup.

 man is almost always available on Unix systems, but if the admin doesn't have the MANPATH set correctly, the documentation might not be available.
 Even so, this is usually the first place on the system people look for assistance.
 When producing man page documentation, be sure to include as many sections as are relevant: